 People who qualify for both Medicaid and Medicare Part A and/or Part B are known as “dual eligible.”

-When someone is dual eligible, Medicaid will pay for Medicare costs under 4 types of Medicare Savings Programs.
-The amount that’s covered by Medicaid depends on income level.
+When someone is dual eligible, Medicaid will pay for Medicare costs under four types of Medicare Savings Programs.
+The amount that Medicaid covers depends on income level.

-For example, if someone has both Medicare and full Medicaid coverage, their health care costs are usually fully covered, including prescription drugs – they won’t have to pay anything out-of-pocket.
+For example, if someone has both Medicare and full Medicaid coverage, their health care costs are usually fully covered, including prescription drugs, so they won’t have to pay out-of-pocket.

 Recommended for you: